PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 What Is It?

 A bio bay is a body of water that contains millions of micro-organisms, called “dinoflagellates”, that glow in the dark for a second when agitated.
 It is a rare, natural wonder that you can easily experience while visiting Puerto Rico.
 It is best seen on a dark night, try to go when it is moonless or close to it.
-It also is best on a warm night.
+It also is best on a warm night (summertime is brighter than wintertime, no rain is better than rainy days).
 But even on a less than ideal night, the bioluminescence will be visible.
-It is a fragile environment, that can be destroyed (as was the La Parguera bay) by excessive abuse from motor oil, sunscreen and bug repellent.
+It is a fragile environment, that can be destroyed by excessive abuse from motor oil, sewerage, sunscreen and bug repellent.

 Who To Use?

 The usual way most people visit the Fajardo BioBay is on a kayak.
 There are many kayak operators that guide tours into the bio-bay.
 They are all similar except for the snacks at the end and the color of their glo-sticks.
-They all meet at Las Croabas, which is a small bay with a public boat dock.
+They all meet at Kayak Village just before Las Croabas.
 We, and our guests, have used Kayaking Puerto Rico and Las Tortugas in the past – they seem to limit the number of people on their tour and we found them to be very responsive to inquires.

 Can I Do It?